btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 #### What can I do with .ECM file type?

 ECM is a data compression format designed specifically for disc images.
 You can decompress the file using [ZArchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver) program.

-#### The app shows the error: "File have the wrong checksum after it was patched".

-Maybe it's a bug in my program.
-Please contact me at [e-mail](mailto:unipatcher@gmail.com) and attach the patch to the letter.

 #### Has UniPatcher some additional features?